Create linked servers (SQL Server Database Engine)

 Be made using this security context

-Specify that a connection will be made using the login and password specified in the Remote login and With password boxes for logins not defined in the list.
+A connection will be made using the login and password specified in the Remote login and With password boxes for logins not defined in the list.
 The remote login must be a SQL Server Authentication login on the remote server.

 Affects Distributed Query execution against linked servers.
 If this option is set to true, SQL Server assumes that all characters in the linked server are compatible with the local server, with regard to character set and collation sequence (or sort order).
 This enables SQL Server to send comparisons on character columns to the provider.
-If this option is not set, SQL Server always evaluates comparisons on character columns locally.
+If this option isn't set, SQL Server always evaluates comparisons on character columns locally.

 Enables and disables a linked server for distributed query access.

-Enables RPC from the specified server.
+Enables remote procedure calls (RPC) from the specified server.

 Enables RPC to the specified server.